 By David P.

 Traditions One and Four give us advice on how to do that.
-The Fourth states that “we [have] been given the courage to declare each AA group an individual entity, strictly reliant on its own conscience as a guide to action. ….
+In Twelve Steps and Twelve Traditions, it states that “we [have] been given the courage to declare each AA group an individual entity, strictly reliant on its own conscience as a guide to action. ….
 Every group [has] the right to be wrong.”
-Tradition One reminds that “Our Twelve Steps to recovery are suggestions; the Twelve Traditions which guarantee AA’s unity contain not a single ‘Don’t’.
+About Tradition One we are reminded that that “Our Twelve Steps to recovery are suggestions; the Twelve Traditions which guarantee AA’s unity contain not a single ‘Don’t’.
 They repeatedly say ‘We ought…’ but never ‘You must!’”

 If we continue to exclude these groups, either: